rialto-php/puphpeteer/README.md

 ### Exceptions must be catched with `->tryCatch`

-If an error occurs in the context of Node, a `Node\FatalException` will be thrown and the process closed, you will have to create a new instance of `Puppeteer`.
+If an error occurs in Node, a `Node\FatalException` will be thrown and the process closed, you will have to create a new instance of `Puppeteer`.

 To avoid that, you can ask Node to catch these errors by prepending your instruction with `->tryCatch`: